axiom-crypto/axiom-docs/docs/docs/axiom-developer-flow/deployment/querying-with-node-js.md

 ## Using Different Chains

 We currently support Ethereum Mainnet, Sepolia, and Base Sepolia.
 You can simply modify the `chainId` and `provider` fields to the appropriate values for the chain you want to use.
-Ensure that the `privateKey` value that you pass in is also funded on the chain that you are using and that the callback target is a valid contract that will accept an Axiom callback.
+Ensure that the `privateKey` that you pass in is also funded on the chain that you are using and that the callback target is a valid contract that will accept an Axiom callback.
 For example, if you want to use Base Sepolia:

 ```typescript
 const axiom = new Axiom({